jevgenik/manuals/source/files/electronics/embedded_systems/nvidia_jetson.rst

 * ``glxinfo | grep "OpenGL renderer"`` - to check the OpenGL renderer (to make sure the NVIDIA GPU is being used) (install: ``sudo apt install mesa-utils``)
+  - ``glxinfo -B`` - to get more detailed information about 3D acceleration setup